 - Consider natural supplements

 There are some natural anti-inflammatory supplements that may help with the healing process such as bromelain or arnica montana.
-Best to speak to your cosmetic or plastic surgeon or get advice from a qualified health professional before taking any herbal or natural supplement post-surgery.
+Best to speak to your doctor or get advice from a qualified health professional before taking any herbal or natural supplement post-surgery.

 - Maintain a nourishing diet